ameyakarnad/HowAmericaFlies/readme.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-12-1.png)

--   We can see a clear domination of three major airlines - United , Delta and United on the nation's most busiest airports.
+-   We can see a clear domination of three major airlines - United , Delta and American on the nation's most busiest airports.
 -   Skywest Airlines is restricted to the West Coast.
 -   JetBlue only serves specifically on the New York to Los Angeles route.